kiji-reactor/wibi-dota/README.md

 Building the Project
 -------

+This project is built to be used with a cluster using kiji (www.kiji.org).
 Use mvn install to setup the project.
 Use mvn package to recompile it.
 Some of the classes require the gson library for parsing json text.
-The needed jar will be copied to the target/lib folder during the install phase.
+The needed jar will be copied to the lib folder during the install phase.
 Add this lib folder to the KIJI_CLASSPATH environment variable before running kiji commands.
+For the purpose of this README it is assumed WIBIDOTA_HOME points to the root directory of this project.

 Collecting And Importing the Data
 -------